-Health Studies at Laurier Brantford
+Health Studies at the Brantford Campus

 People in much of the world are living longer, yet in some places infants struggle to make it past their first year of life.
 Technological advances can prolong life, but aren’t available to everyone.
 We have health care systems that offer us treatments when we get sick, but why do we fall ill in the first place?
 And why do some people use the health care system when they’re sick, while others don’t?